Boavizta/cloud-bill/README.md

 Estimate environmental impact of your AWS resources by combining an AWS cloud usage report with data from Boavizta API.

+General idea is to use _cold_ data (csv file) retrieved manually from AWS cold explorer (see https://docs.aws.amazon.com/cost-management/latest/userguide/ce-saving.html).
+It provides hours of usage for different instances types, and we can use it to query Boa API.

 ⚠ Warning: _Work In Progress_ code produced during Boavizta Hackaton #4 (https://boavizta.org/en).

 ## Usage